 How to trigger a Whoosh Effect for weight loss

 I’ve noticed something kind of funky about my own weight loss and fitness journey lately.

-I try to eat in a calorie deficit, and I strength train three days per week (check out the program I'm on and my results), along with walking and light cardio, but I'm also a human being who likes fun, food, and alcohol.
+I try to eat in a calorie deficit, and I strength train three days per week, along with walking and light cardio, but I’m also a human being who likes fun, food, and alcohol.